 When it comes to environmentally conscious, animal-safe approaches to fashion, the most prominent brand to pop into mind is that of Stella McCartney’s.
-As such, it made sense for her to present a ruffle shell suit in recycled nylon, and handbags made of faux leather, the latter as per usual.
+As such, it made sense for her to present a ruffle shell suit in recycled nylon, and spring 2019 handbags made of faux leather, the latter as per usual.

 This season also became synonymous with complete control over one’s brand, as the designer will be concluding the deal to buy back full ownership of her namesake label from parent company Kering.
 Even the color scheme of the Stella McCartney spring 2019 collection was bold, and feminine in typical Stella McCartney style, with washed-out neon and “dirty pastels.”

 It might not have been an intentional influence on her collection, but her new-found financial independence certainly seemed to inspire, according to critics.

 Which trends were our favorites from the collection?
 Jumpsuits are always a favorite, elongating the body and outlining the best of one’s lack of curves especially.
 Plunging necklines only enhance the allure of the jumpsuit, while McCartney’s wide legged boiler suits also made headlines in their white and blue tie-dye prints.

 The floral prints are still in and probably will stick around for quite a while yet.
 Just like the traditional blacks and whites, the florals have a permanent place on the trends lists for each year.
 Furthermore, it was quite beautiful to see fluid silhouettes meeting sportswear, a huge trend for spring 2019.